UCSC16/Mentors/README.md

-# Mentors US
+# Mentors

-hey guys
-we are ucsc
+We are UCSC 16!